tc4dy/Bot2319-DiscordBot/README.md

 # Bot-2319

 A full-stack Discord bot packed with moderation, fun, and utility tools.
-Built in Python with an easy setup, button-based help menu, and a fully bilingual interface.
+Built in Python with an easy setup, button-based help menu, and a All-in-One (AIO).
 Only Paste & Run.

 Bot-2319 is designed to be a single-file, zero-hassle solution for Discord server management.
 Whether you're running a small friend group or a larger community, it handles everything from kicking troublemakers to generating QR codes — all without any complicated configuration or database setup.
 Every setting is stored locally in simple JSON files, so there's nothing to install beyond the Python dependencies.
 The bot ships with a built-in XP and leveling system that keeps your community engaged over time, alongside a full suite of moderation tools that let staff act quickly and consistently.
 It also includes a variety of fun and utility commands that give members a reason to stick around and interact.